noodlecollie/v2mp/V2MP.md

 |1000|.........AA|
 ```

 The number of the port to be queried is held in `R0`.
-Additionally, the operand bits of the instruction word specify the type of query to perform:
+Additionally, operand bits `[1 0] (A)` specify the type of query to perform:

-* The value of bits `[1 0] (A)` specifies what state to query.
-  * `00b` queries the availability of the port - ie. whether there is a device currently attached to the port.
+* If operand bits `[1 0] (A)` are set to `00b`, the instruction queries the availability of the port - ie. whether there is a device currently attached to the port.
-  * `01b` queries the readable state of the port's mailbox - ie. whether there is a message (or a portion of a message) available to be read from the mailbox.
+* If operand bits `[1 0] (A)` are set to `01b`, the instruction queries the readable state of the port's mailbox - ie. whether there is a message (or a portion of a message) available to be read from the mailbox.
-  * `10b` queries the writeable state of the port's mailbox - ie. whether it is empty and whether the device in question is ready for data to be transferred into the mailbox.
+* If operand bits `[1 0] (A)` are set to `10b`, the instruction queries the writeable state of the port's mailbox - ie. whether it is empty and whether the device in question is ready for data to be transferred into the mailbox.
-  * `11b` queries the readable and writeable state of the port's mailbox at the same time - ie. whether there is either a message ready to read, or mailbox space ready to be written to.
+* If operand bits `[1 0] (A)` are set to `11b`, the instruction queries the readable and writeable state of the port's mailbox at the same time - ie. whether there is either a message ready to read, or mailbox space ready to be written to.
 This is essentially equivalent to a query asking whether the port is "not busy", and is useful after fully committing a write to a port.
 After committing a write, the port may remain busy until the device has processed the message and passed back a response, which will then cause it to become readable.
 In this intermediate busy time, the port will be neither readable nor writeable.

-Bits `[11 2]` in the instruction word are reserved, and must be set to `0`.
+Operand bits `[11 2]` in the instruction word are reserved, and must be set to `0`.
 If this is not the case, a [`RES`](#faults) fault will be raised.

 After the instruction is executed, `SR[Z]` will be set based on the query type.
 The convention followed is to set `SR[Z]`, as the "zero" status bit, to indicate the _absence_ of the state being queried for.
 Therefore, conditionally branching on the presence of `SR[Z]` implies "branch on failure" - that the `PC` jump will occur if the state queried for was _not_ present.